SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "But I'm fine!
 I can take it!
 I love seeing ponies laugh, and if this is what it takes, then I'll do it!"

 *"But you're NOT fine!
 You put on a front for your friends, but deep down you're miserable.
-Deep down you're* me.*"*
+Deep down you're me."*

 "I said I'm fine, I can handle it!"

 *"Can you?
 Really?
 What are you going to do when you can't anymore?
-When you crash and burn, when your friends see the real you."*
+When you crash and burn.
+When your friends see the real you."*

 "That won't happen, I won't let it!"

 *"But it will!
-Sooner or later, all of… THIS, that you've kept hidden underneath, will be too much to handle.
-What then?
-Please, you can't keep doing this!"*
+Sooner or later, all of… this, that you've kept hidden underneath you, will be too much to handle."* Pinkie's reflection gestures in her general direction. *"What then?
+Please, you can't keep doing this."*

 "No, it won't, you're wrong.
 I am strong, and I'll never disappoint my friends," Pinkie says as a tear rolls down her face.